The Netherlands Travel Guide

 Fake Taxis

 Fake taxi drivers have been known to hang around Schiphol airport, charging outrageous fees to take you to town.
-Always use official taxis in official taxi ranks and never accept personal taxi solicitations from inside the airport.
-Even better, use public transportation instead, which is outstanding here.
+Always use official taxis that are in official taxi ranks.
+Never accept personal taxi solicitations from inside the airport.
+Uber is available in Amsterdam, so also an excellent option.
+Even better, use public transportation instead, which is outstanding here and less expensive.

 Fake Boat Operators